Agent (film)

-Agent is a 2023 Indian Telugu-language spy action thriller film directed by Surender Reddy, from a story by Vakkantham Vamsi, and produced by Anil Sunkara and Rambrahmam Sunkara under AK Entertainments.
-The film stars Mammootty and Akhil Akkineni, alongside Dino Morea, Sakshi Vaidya and Vikramjeet Virk.
+Agent is a 2023 Indian Telugu-language action thriller film directed by Surender Reddy, from a story by Vakkantham Vamsi, and produced by Anil Sunkara and Rambrahmam Sunkara under AK Entertainments.
+The film stars Mammootty and Akhil Akkineni in the lead roles alongside Dino Morea, Sakshi Vaidya, Varalaxmi Sarathkumar and Vikramjeet Virk in supporting roles.
 The film marks the debut of Vaidya and Morea in Telugu cinema.

 The film was announced in September 2020.
-Filming took place in Hyderabad, Budapest, Visakhapatnam and Manali.
+Filming took place in Hyderabad, Budapest, Visakhapatnam, Coimbatore and Manali.
 The release was deferred multiple times due to COVID-19 pandemic and production delays.

-Agent was released on 28 April 2023 and received highly negative reviews from critics.
+Agent was released on 28 April 2023 and received negative reviews from critics.
 The film became a big commercial disappointment at the box office amongst decent expectations, which prompted Sunkara and Akhil to apologize, accepting that the production commenced filming without a bound script.

 Plot

 RAW chief Col. Mahadev alias Devil gets interrogated about orchestrating a mission to kill two terrorists.
 Mahadev reveals that the two terrorists were working under a private terrorist organization called The Syndicate, which is headed by Central Minister Jitendra Reddy and God.

 Meanwhile, Ramakrishna "Ricky" alias Wild Saala is an aspiring youngster with an obsession to become a RAW agent, despite numerous unsatisfactory attempts.
-After seeing his capability, Mahadev assigns Ricky a risky mission to disguise himself as a rookie and infiltrate himself into Dharma's close circle and capture him.
+After seeing his capability, Mahadev assigns Ricky a risky mission to disguise himself as a rookie, infiltrate himself into Dharma's close circle and capture him.
 It is revealed that God is actually Dharma, an ex-RAW agent, who went rogue after Mahadev forced him to kill his girlfriend.
 Dharma now plans to spread a deadly virus dubbed Super Cells.

 During a shootout with Mahadev, the device containing the virus is damaged and leads to a technical problem.
 Ricky kills Jitendra Reddy at the harbour and heads to Kashmir to learn about Dharma's other handler of the Syndicate, but the Kashmiri police arrest him and Mahadev denies him as an agent of the Indian government.
 Shortly after doing so, Ricky escapes from custody with Dharma's help.
 It is later revealed that Ricky's arrest was a ruse planned by Ricky and Mahadev to learn about Dharma's operations.

 Meanwhile, the device containing the virus is fixed and a meeting is arranged to sell the device to the highest bidder, which Mahadev learns about from Ricky and assigns him to retrieve a copy of the device, which also consists the names and identities of all active RAW agents.
 Dharma finds out that Ricky is copying the device, upon which Dharma confronts Mahadev and forces him to shoot himself or Dharma would spread the virus worldwide through missiles.

 Mahadev tells Ricky to shoot him, which Ricky reluctantly does.
 Ricky tracks down Dharma and kills him, while also stopping the missiles from releasing the virus in the country.
 During the credits, afterwards, Ricky secretly gets assigned a new mission dubbed Rabbit Fire.